 Dave McKean was born in Taplow, Berkshire in 1963.
 He attended Berkshire College of Art and Design from 1982-86 and, before leaving, started working as an illustrator.

-In 1986 he met author Neil Gaiman with whom he has collaborated on many projects since.
+In 1986 he met author Neil Gaiman.
 Their first book, Violent Cases (1987), has been printed in many editions worldwide, and adapted for the stage.
-Since then they have produced Black Orchid (1988), Signal To Noise (1990) for The Face magazine and Mr. Punch (1975).
+They also created Black Orchid (1988), Signal To Noise (1990) for The Face magazine, and Mr. Punch (1975).
 Dave has contributed all the cover illustrations and design for the popular Sandman series of graphic novels, and a collection of this work, Dust Covers, was published in 1998, and a second volume of Sandman related covers for The Dreaming, Sandman Presents, Overture and others, called Dream States, was published in 2015.

-Arkham Asylum (1989) written by Scottish author/playwrite Grant Morrison, still the single most successful graphic novel ever published, was also illustrated by Dave.
+Arkham Asylum (1989) written by Scottish author Grant Morrison, still the single most successful graphic novel ever published, was also illustrated by Dave.
 It has remained in print, and for its 30th anniversary edition, was finally digitally remastered, and included the script, notes and commentary.
 This book has inspired computer games and live theatrical installations.

 Between 1990 and 1996, Dave also wrote and illustrated the 500pg. comic novel Cages, which won the Harvey Award for Best new comic and best graphic novel, the Ignatz Award, the International Alph Art award and Italy’s La Pantera Award.